Basic drawing in Pycairo

 - Draw your shapes using the methods of the context object

-- Save the surface to file
+- Save the surface to a file

 Here is how we create a surface: